bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     nft-p2p-port = "5500"
     ```

+    CRITICAL: The "nft-base-dir" is where NFT files from the new Bluzelle NFT service will get stored to.
+It is vital that the volume this folder is in, be monitored and that it not fill up.
+NFT files can quickly overwhelm a small volume.
+If that volume happens to be the same one used by the blzd daemon, it can cause your node to crash completely, when full.
+In the case of a validator, your node could come down, and get slashed.
+It is recommended to keep this as a separate volume on a larger, monitored drive.

 22. Copy into your "~/.blzd/config/" directory the network's existing genesis.json file.
 You can interactively view it as follows, from our sentry nodes:

     **MAIN NET** (including **FORK** path):